sasky/silverstripe-admin-google-map/README.md

 Simply download a copy of this repo, or add it as a submodule via git, to the root of your SilverStripe installation.

-Edit the _config.php to include your Google Map key, e.g:
+Add the following line to your site's _config.php (with your Google Map key):

 ```
 define("GOOGLE_MAP_KEY", "your_key");